square/workflow/kotlin/samples/hello-terminal/README.md

 can only track one todo list.

 It has a root workflow that stores the title and list of items and their checked flags in its state.
 It is responsible for rendering the list.
+It also keeps track of which item or the title is currently selected/focused, and listens to keyboard events to update that pointer.
+When an item is selected, pressing the Enter key will toggle its checked state.

 Run with `./gradlew :samples:hello-terminal:todo-terminal-app:run`